Status as of September 2015:

 William and his descendants belong to the general Haplogroup R1b1a2 (the most common haplogroup in European populations.
 It is believed to have expanded throughout Europe as humans re-colonized after the last glacial maximum 10-12 thousand years ago.)
 (See our Results page for the table of values.)
 This haplogroup was formerly called R1b1b2, but the nomenclature changes over time as additional haplogroups are discovered.
 This does not mean the results have changed - only how they're designated.

-We now have enough participants to be confident of all 67 of William's marker values!
+We have enough participants to be confident of all 67 of William's marker values.
 We are beginning to see where marker mutations occured in each of his descendant lines as more participants are tested.
+Our hope is to develop a mutational "road-map" which will validate specific lines up to the present, and allow the few participants who are not sure of their lines to match their mutations against known lines.

 A few participants with documentation connecting them to William do not in fact appear to be related to him.
-We would strongly encourage more participants from those two lines to try and determine where the "disconnect" occurred (adoption, name-change, or weak paper link, or non-paternal event).
+We are locating more participants from those lines to try and determine where the "disconnect" occurred (adoption, name-change, weak paper link, or non-paternal event).
 These include, for example:

-William -> Edmund -> Joseph -> Nathan descendents
+William -> Edmund -> Joseph -> Nathan -> Nathan descendents

 I.e. somewhere in Nathan's or Elisha's lines these genetic disconnects occurred.
-We KNOW that both of the Josephs (fathers of Elisha and Nathan) were descended from William, based on the marker similarities we found from other descendents in those lines.
+We KNOW that the earlier links were validated (i.e. were descended from William) based on the marker similarities we found from other descendents in those lines.

 It would be great to try and determine Joanna Blessing’s haplogroup.
 We can do this if any descendant comes forward who descended from an exclusively maternal line from one of William and Joanna’s daughters.
 By definition you would have a different surname in every single generation.
 Contact us if you think you might qualify!